evelyn-yuliang/Java-UsedCarSellingAndBuying/README.md

 # Features

-* Yu Liang
+## Yu Liang

-Used car
+* Used car:

-1.Save used car information into the database with the required data.
+  1. Save used car information into the database with the required data.

-2.GUI for car data input page
+  2. GUI for car data input page

   3. Using RandomAccessFile  to load and update the drop down list of make and model.

   4. Save UserID and password into the database with validation.

   5. GUI for user sign in and sign up.

   6. Load the filtered data from the database and print them out  to users.

   7. GUI for buying a used car with different filtered conditions.

   8. GUI for the search result.

-* Xirui Chen
+## Xirui Chen

-New Car
+* New Car:

   1. Search for a new car from file/database by at most 3 conditions.

   2. GUI for user to search

   3. Sort the search results by price or by model of the cars.

   4. GUI for showing the results

   5. GUI for admin to login

   6. Search for a car by id

   7. GUI for admin to maintain cars information

   8. Add/delete/modify a car’s information

 # Video link